aabhaas05/FinalSpace_React-Redux_Project/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm install axios --save`
+If you get a compilation error of axios not found.

+### `npm install --save redux-thunk`
+If you get a compilation error of redux-thunk not found.

+### `npm install --save redux-logger`
+If you get a compilation error of redux-logger not found.

+### `npm install --save redux react-redux`
+If you get a compilation error of react redux or redux not found.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**